094459/newsletter-oss-projects/README.md

 [rds-extended-support-cost-estimator](https://github.com/aws-samples/rds-extended-support-cost-estimator) provides scripts can be used to help estimate the cost of RDS Extended Support for RDS instances & clusters in your AWS account and organisation.
 In September 2023, we announced Amazon RDS Extended Support, which allows you to continue running your database on a major engine version past its RDS end of standard support date on Amazon Aurora or Amazon RDS at an additional cost.
 These scripts should be run from the payer account of your organisation to identify the RDS clusters in your organisation that will be impacted by the extended support and the estimated additional cost.
 Check the README for additional details as to which database engines it will scan and provide estimations for. (#193)

+**relia_oss**

+[relia_oss](https://aws-oss.beachgeek.co.uk/4nh) is a new project from **David Ahmann** which views itself as the "ESLint" for Cloud Costs", and the aim of this project is to help prevent cloud waste before it ships to production.
+Relia sits in your Pull Request.
+It parses your Terraform changes, estimates the monthly cost impact, and blocks the merge if you blow your budget.
+Check out the README for details on the workflow and how it works.(#217)

 **s3-restore-and-copy-progress-monitoring**

 [s3-restore-and-copy-progress-monitoring](https://github.com/aws-samples/s3-restore-and-copy-progress-monitoring) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)